Skip to main content

 • Group attributes are not configured in your IdP

 The default role is typically Tester, meaning users without a specific group mapping will have tester-level access.
-Your BetaTesting account manager can change this default if needed.
+You can change the default role yourself on the connection's detail page (set during the wizard's Access step, editable any time after).

-For organizations that organize their BetaTesting work into test groups, role mappings can be scoped to specific groups:
+For organizations that organize their BetaTesting work into business groups, role mappings can be scoped to specific business groups:

 • Company-wide roles give access across all tests in the company

-• Group-scoped roles restrict access to tests within a specific test group
+• Business group-scoped roles restrict access to tests within a specific business group

 Best Practices